Let’s talk about black gold. You may also know it as Texas Tea, the lifeblood of the industry, or by its formal name: crude oil.

-In addition to its influence on the majors, global crude oil prices can have a profound impact on the performance of emerging markets.
+In addition to its influence on the majors, global crude oil prices can profoundly impact the performance of emerging markets.
 While falling commodity prices can help first-world economies grow, they can be devastating to producers.
 This is no different for oil, where many countries that rely on the energy sector are classified as developing economies.

-One of the most evident correlations between oil and other markets can be found in nations that produce and export oil as a major part of their economy.
-These nations are mega dependent on high oil prices because a potential collapse could erode the value of their national currency.
+One of the most evident correlations between oil and other markets is in nations producing and exporting oil as a major part of their economy.
+These nations are mega-dependent on high oil prices because a potential collapse could erode the value of their national currency.

-However, it’s not only Saudi Arabia that is dependent on the oil industry.
+However, Saudi Arabia is not the only country dependent on the oil industry.
 We have attached a list of the largest oil producers worldwide below.

-FUN FACT: A barrel of oil is priced in USD around the world.
-When USD is strong, it costs less to buy one barrel of crude oil.
-When USD is weak, the price of oil is higher in dollars.
+FUN FACT: A barrel of oil is priced in USD worldwide.
+When the USD is strong, buying one barrel of crude oil costs less.
+When the USD is weak, oil prices are higher in dollars.

-Many financial experts worldwide believe that the U.S. dollar is becoming a Petrol currency.
-This is a moniker given to currencies of nations such as Russia, Canada, or Norway where profits from exporting oil make up a huge part of their overall economy.
+Many financial experts worldwide believe the U.S. dollar is becoming a Petrol currency.
+This is a moniker given to currencies of nations such as Russia, Canada, or Norway, where profits from exporting oil make up a considerable part of their overall economy.

-Let’s take a closer look at the USD/CAD currency pair and why forex experts believe it is strongly correlated with the price of oil.
+Let’s take a closer look at the USD/CAD currency pair and why forex experts believe it strongly correlates with oil prices.

 Did you know that Canada exports more than 3 billion barrels of oil to the U.S. every day?
-This makes Canada the largest supplier of oil to the United States; it also makes the U.S. the largest oil dealer out there.
+This makes Canada the largest oil supplier to the United States and the U.S. the largest oil dealer out there.

 Now, due to the volumes involved, this creates a massive amount of demand for the Canadian dollar (CAD).
 And, because of the brisk demand, the USD/CAD is super vulnerable to how consumers in the United States react to changes in oil prices.
 That’s why the CAD is known as a “commodity dollar;” it is tied to commodity pricing.
 Other commodity dollars are the Australian dollar (gold) and the New Zealand dollar (dairy products).